 A rabbit that has ear mites will shake their head and try to scratch at its ears.
 As a result of the ear mites, your rabbit will shake and sit with its head at an angle.
 Severe mite infestations may lead to bleeding from the ear canal.

-8. Parasites and Infections Can Cause Trembling and Listlessness
+8. Parasites and Ear Infections Can Cause Trembling and Listlessness in Rabbits

-Rabbits are very fastidious about cleaning, so it may be a surprise to learn they can be infected by worms, stomach parasites, and fleas.
+Rabbits are very fastidious about cleaning, so it may be a surprise to learn worms, stomach parasites, and fleas can infect them.
 The presence of a serious parasite can lead to your rabbit trembling and shaking its head.

 The trembling may be as a result of pain, fever, and even discomfort.
 When your rabbit scratches and looks listless, chances are big that they have some parasite infection or illness.